patrickamadeus/vqa-nle-llava/README.md

     device:         # string, default: 'cuda': Defines the computation device, such as 'cuda' or 'cpu'.
     low_cpu:        # bool (0/1): Enables the low CPU usage mode.

-prompt:
 prompt:           # string: Specifies the instruction prompt to be used, formatted as '<dirname>-<filename>'.
                   # Example: If using '/prompt/naive/optim.txt', the value should be 'naive-optim'.

-inference_run:
+run_params:
   num_per_inference:  # int: The number of data points generated per image.
   use_img_ext:        # bool (0/1): Flag to indicate whether to include image extensions in img_id during data processing.
   q_prefix:           # list of strings: List of question prefixes for question generation.